Author guidelines

 It should include a paragraph specifying each author's contribution to the manuscript.

 The address of the author responsible for correspondence and institutional e-mail, the origin of the support received in the form of grants, equipment, and drugs.
 A conflict of interest statement should be included.
-Authors should describe their participation in the manuscript in the letter of request for publication.
-Other persons who contribute to the work and who are not considered authors can be cited in the acknowledgments section.

 Abstract and Keywords: In Spanish and English, structured: the subtitles that the abstract should have: background, objective, methods, results, and conclusions.
 These subtitles should be in bold and preceded by a colon.
 It should not exceed 250 words.
 Do not include any bibliographic citation.
 Avoid acronyms.
 Emphasis should be placed on those aspects of the study or observations that are more novel or of greater importance.
-Immediately after the abstract the authors should present and identify as such, between 6-10 keywords in Spanish (DECs terms) and English (MESH terms) that will facilitate the expert's documentary analysis of the article and that will be published together with the abstract.
+Immediately after the abstract, the authors should present and identify, as such, between 6-10 keywords in Spanish (DECs terms) and English (MESH terms) that will facilitate the expert's documentary analysis of the article and that will be published together with the abstract.
 The keywords in Spanish and English should be MESH terms (https://www.ncbi.nlm.nih.gov/mesh) (minimum 5, maximum 10) and the equivalent in Spanish DECs terms.

 Materials and Methods.
 It should be well specified, with as much detail as possible, without transcribing already standardized methods, for which you should use the most pertinent reference and summarize this particular methodology.
 The methods section should carefully specify the meaning of the terms used and detail exactly how the data were collected.
 Describe the methods, apparatus (provide the name of the manufacturer and city in parentheses), and procedures followed in sufficient detail so that other investigators can reproduce the findings.